 - 1 ½ pounds flat-iron, beef tenderloin, rib-eye or sirloin steak or your favorite type of steak

 - kosher salt

 - freshly ground black pepper

 - 6 cups baby arugula

-- 1 cup sweet cherries, pitted and halved
+- 1 cup sweet cherries pitted and halved

-- ½ cup salted cashew halves
+- ⅓ cup salted cashew halves

-- Prepare corn by placing the three ears in the microwave, unhusked.
-Cook on high power for 12 minutes.
-Remove from microwave with a clean kitchen towel or oven mitt to a cutting board.
-Holding the corn with the towel or oven mitt, cut off 2 inches at the bottom of each ear.
-Hold corn at the silk end and push the corn out of the husk.
+Cut off about 1½-2 inches from the bottom (stem end) of each ear.
+Hold corn at the silk end with the towel and push the corn out of the husk.
 The corn comes out perfectly cooked and free of silk!
 Here's a video demonstration of the technique.

-- Just before grilling, sprinkle steak generously with kosher salt, garlic powder and freshly ground black pepper.
+Just before grilling, sprinkle steak generously with kosher salt, garlic powder and freshly ground black pepper.

-- Remove from grill and tent meat with foil.
-Allow to rest for 10 minutes or longer.
+Remove from grill and tent meat with foil.
+Allow the steak to rest for 10 minutes.
 (This allows the juices to return to the meat.)
 Slice thinly just before serving.
 Taste and add a bit more salt and pepper, if needed.

-- For the salad, arrange arugula on four dinner plates.
+For the salad, arrange arugula on four dinner plates.
 Divide the cherries, corn and steak between the plates.
 Scatter with cashews and drizzle with dressing.
 Pass extra dressing at the table.